plusls/gdb-fzf/README.md

 # GDB with fzf python plugin

-This is a patch for GDB that integrates [FZF fuzzy finder](https://github.com/junegunn/fzf) with GDB's history search.
+This is a patch for GDB that integrates [FZF fuzzy finder](https://github.com/junegunn/fzf) with GDB's history search and auto complete.

 ![example](example.gif)